Call 24/7

 Any amount of soot should be dealt with to avoid further damage and/or health issues.

-Soot is notorious for the extensive damage it can cause to both homes and businesses.
+This oily substance is notorious for the extensive damage it can cause to both homes and businesses.
 This fine particulate matter, while seemingly innocuous, has the potential to wreak havoc in multiple ways:

 The ongoing issues after a fire highlight the importance of swift and thorough cleaning by a professional fire damage restoration company.
-Though it’s true that you can clean up small-scale burning on your own, significant soot damage requires a more professional approach.
+Though it’s true that you can clean up small-scale burning on your own, significant damage requires a more professional approach.

 As if property damage wasn’t enough, unfortunately, soot also poses a significant health risk after exposure.
 The intensity of health issues is determined by duration of exposure, amount of exposure, and also the individual’s personal conditions.

-Soot exposure can cause:
+Exposure can cause:

 Given these severe potential health risks, swift action on your part is necessary.
 Whenever there has been soot damage that is beyond that of a fireplace or candle, professional fire damage restoration is not just recommended, but is vital for your health.

-Getting rid of soot is not as easy as just wiping it up and going about your business.
+The process to remove soot is not as easy as just wiping it up and going about your business.
 Because the particles are so fine, it requires special attention and patience.

 There are several methods for cleaning soot, but the most important thing to remember is not to start out with a wet surface or sponge.
 This only spreads the soot further and exacerbates the time having to spend cleaning it up.